Jacksonville Injunction Lawyers: Temporary & Permanent Injunctions

 Get the Help You Need with a Florida Protective Order

 Whether you’re seeking an injunction for protection after having been the victim of domestic violence, sexual violence, or repeat violence or have been served with a temporary injunction, your next step should be to consult an experienced Florida injunction lawyer.

-At Johnson and Lufrano, P.A., we have the experience necessary to skillfully navigate any injunction proceeding.
-We offer free consultations to help you make informed decisions.
+Matthew Lufrano, of Lufrano Legal, P.A., has the experience necessary to skillfully navigate any injunction proceeding.
+The firm also offers free consultations to help you make informed decisions.
 Schedule yours now by calling 904-513-3905.

 Florida Injunction FAQs